 Hey everyone, Sara here!
-This absolutely stunning story by 12 year old Thara from Chennai, is the perfect way to usher in the World Music Day tomorrow on 21st Jun.
+This absolutely stunning story by 12 year old Thara from Chennai, is the perfect way to get humming in your free time.
 Read on for some great writing, extraordinary creativity and a very key takeaway- Music can be our best friend.

 Radha had a strange aversion towards music.
 She had had it for as long as she could remember.
 She believed that it controlled her and made her enjoy herself against her will.
 It made her heart thump to its rhythm, and she didn’t like the sense of a loss of control.
 Eventually, she started disliking anybody who even hummed a tune.
 Could this be the result of what she considered a stranglehold that music had on her father?
 Maybe.

 When he was in the middle of composing a tune for one of his film projects, Radha and her mother wouldn’t get to see him for months.
 And even when he came home, his eyes had a faraway look.
 Sometimes she would have to repeat herself several times before he responded.
 In some corner of her mind, perhaps she saw music as the enemy that took her father away from her.